On $m$-Kropina Finsler Metrics of Scalar Flag Curvature

-In \cite{Y1} \cite{Y3}, the present author give a way to characterize locally projectively flat Kropina metrics in dimension $n\ge 2$ by (\ref{ycw1}) (naturally holds for $n=2$) and an equation on the spray $G^i_{\alpha}$ of $\alpha$.
-Now using Theorem \ref{th41}, we can obtain a different way to characterize locally projectively flat Kropina metrics by adding a Douglasian condition (see (\ref{ycw1}) below).
+In \cite{Y1} \cite{Y3}, we give a way to characterize locally projectively flat Kropina metrics in dimension $n\ge 2$ by (\ref{ycw1}) and an equation on the spray $G^i_{\alpha}$ of $\alpha$.
+Now using Theorem \ref{th41}, we can obtain a different way to characterize locally projectively flat Kropina metrics by adding a Douglasian condition (\ref{ycw1}) in $n\ge 3$.